tailor-cms/xt/docs/server-package.md

 ```
 ::::tip ☝️ Note
 Only the first value is injected at the moment.
 In the future versions, the
-system will ofer a dropdown to select the display context mock, in case one
+system will offer a dropdown to select the display context mock, in case one
 wants to quickly mock different user states and switch between them.
 ::::

 ### `beforeDisplay` hook

 `beforeDisplay` hook is responsible for resolving a user state of a particular
-content element (binded as `userState` upon rendering the `Display` component).
+content element (bound as `userState` upon rendering the `Display` component).
-The hook recieves authored content `element`, the end-user system
+The hook receives authored content `element`, the end-user system
 `displaySystemContext` and returns a resolved user state.

 ```ts